nitrogensensor/daisywrapper/documentation/README.md

 DaisyExecution.runParralel(daisyModels)
 ```

 The code above will run the ten daisy-simulations in parallel - as many at the
 same time as the number of cores in your PC.

+# Server
+The server code can be found at
+`src/main/java/eu/nitrogensensor/daisylib/remote/Server.java`.

+To run the server Daisy must be installed on the machine.